vishkid84/vDesign/README.md

 This section is available only for admin.
 This is a dropdown button in the navbar, when clicked on provides with three options
 1. Add a template - To add a new template to the Shop section
-2. Add portfolio - To add a new work to the portfolio
+2. Add portfolio - To add a new work to the portfolio.
+Though the images will automatically realign no matter what the size is, it is ideal to resize them to fit better on screen.
 3. Add blog - To add a new blog
+Not much styling added to this section as no user other than the admin has access to this.
+The focus on this section was functionality more than UI.

 ### Skeleton